MTV (UK & Ireland): 2002–2010

-2011–present
+2011–2024

 On 1 February 2011, MTV removed all music from the channel and moved it to newly launched channel MTV Music; the only music that remains is the occasional MTV Most Wanted strand.
 The channel became a general entertainment channel and was moved to the entertainment section of Sky's EPG at channel 126, with MTV +1 moving to 160.
 The move resulted in an increase in the channel's audience share of nearly 150% in the 6 weeks after the change, while viewing was down nearly 20% on Virgin Media during the same period, where the channel had yet to move.
 On 29 May 2013 MTV was moved to the entertainment section of Virgin Media's EPG on channel 134.

 MTV was rebranded once again to the current logo on 1 July 2011, and began broadcasting in 16:9 widescreen at the same time.
 A high-definition simulcast of MTV launched on 13 February 2012 on Sky in the UK and Ireland.

 In 2016, MTV started showing repeats of Big Brother UK in the UK, the day following its broadcast on Channel 5.

+2025

+Amid a global reorganisation of MTV, Paramount Global announced on Friday, 27 June 2025 that MTV UK has cancelled its local programmes, including Fresh Out Live and MTV Gonzo, fronted by Becca Dudley and Jack Saunders respectively.
+UK-focused content will instead appear on MTV’s social-media channels, while the broadcast feed pivots to mainly international output.
+Most of the redundancies at MTV’s London office affect on-air talent and production staff.

+These cuts would continue in October 2025, when it was announced that all of MTV's music-centric sister channels would close at the end of the year.
+This comes after the company’s decision to cut $500 million of their global portfolio, and coincides with closures of other Paramount channels in select other European countries and Brazil.